Interconnected Automation Systems (IAS)

 Finite Set Sensorless Control With Minimum a Priori Knowledge and Tuning Effort for Interior Permanent Magnet Synchronous Motors

-Time-Optimal Model Predictive Control of Permanent Magnet Synchronous Motors Considering Current and Torque Constraints
+Model Predictive Control of Permanent Magnet Synchronous Motors in the Overmodulation Region Including Six-Step Operation

-Time-Optimal Model Predictive Control of Permanent Magnet Synchronous Motors Considering Current and Torque Constraints
+Model Predictive Control of Permanent Magnet Synchronous Motors in the Overmodulation Region Including Six-Step Operation

 Pagination